 Taking a day trip to Cambridge from London

-Cambridge lies along the River Cam, less than an hour’s train ride from London.
+Historic Cambridge is less than an hour’s train ride from London and is located along the River Cam.

 The city serves as one world’s top academic centers and features wonderful old-world architecture.
 If you're planning a visit to London, this convenient, historic city is a perfect day trip.